keyurgolani/TasksMcp

 - Verify command paths:

-must be in PATH - Test server manually: Run the command from terminal first
+nodemust be in PATH and path to mcp.js must be correct - Test server manually: Run

 - Restart client: Restart Claude Desktop or Kiro after config changes